MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 # Get Started for Data Scientists

-Now that you've learned about [R Server's operationalization feature](about.md), we can dig into how data scientists can deploy,  consume, and share web services in order to operationalize their R analytics.
+Now that you've learned about [R Server's operationalization feature](about.md), we can dig into how data scientists can deploy and consume web services in order to operationalize their R analytics.

 Data scientists work locally with [Microsoft R Client](../r-client-get-started.md) in their preferred R IDE and favorite version control tools to build scripts and models.
 Using the `mrsdeploy` package that ships with Microsoft R Client and R Server, the data scientist can develop, test, and ultimately deploy these R analytics as web services in your production environment.